 To regularly review quality assurance and evaluate the assessment and attainment data in the department for all key stages in accordance with school policies.

-To ensure that there is consistency in the department with regard to the implementation of Assessment for Learning and APP according to school policies.
+To ensure that there is consistency in the department with regard to the implementation of Assessment for Learning according to school policies.

 To promote and monitor the provision for students with special needs, including the gifted and talented, working closely with the Supportive Learning Department and ensuring effective deployment of Teaching Assistants.